-Government-Wide Financial Statements: The government-wide Statement of Net Position and Statement of Activities report the overall financial activity of the Library.
+Government-Wide Financial Statements: The government-wide statement of net position and statement of activities report the overall financial activity of the Library.
 Eliminations have been made to minimize the double counting of internal activities of the Library.
 The financial activities of the Library consist of governmental activities, which are primarily supported by taxes and intergovernmental revenues.

-The Statement of Net Position presents the Library's non-fiduciary assets and liabilities with the difference reported in three categories:
+The statement of net position presents the Library's non-fiduciary assets and liabilities with the difference reported in three categories:

-Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by outstanding balances for bonds and other debt that are attributable to the acquisition, construction, or improvement of those assets.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by outstanding balances for bonds and other debt that is attributable to the acquisition, construction, or improvement of those assets.